keviny1031/ColourGAN/README.md

 ### Results

-Below is a comparison of recolourization using encoders pretrained on CIFAR and ImageNet:
+Below is a comparison of recolourization using encoders pretrained on CIFAR and ImageNet after GAN training:

 <p align="center">
   <img src="images/diff_encoders_stl10.gif" alt="Result" width="500"/>